Cell changes ae sometimes treated to stop them developing into cervical cancer.

 Most mild cell changes would not become cervical cancer, but more marked changes have a higher chance.
 Treatment is done to try to prevent this happening.

-Changes in the cervix are called Cervical Intraepithelial Neoplasia (CIN) and are graded as CIN 1 (mild), CIN 2 (moderate) or CIN 3 (severe).
+The most common cell changes in the cervix are called Cervical Intraepithelial Neoplasia (CIN).
+These are graded as CIN 1 (mild), CIN 2 (moderate) or CIN 3 (severe).

-Treatment is either:
+Treatment is either: -

-Treatments are normally done in the colposcopy clinic while you are awake.
+Treatments are normally done in the colposcopy clinic while you are awake (except for cone biopsy).
 Some local anaesthetic is injected into the cervix so it is numb.

 You will be given information about the types of treatment and advised which one is probably the best for you.
 Treatment cannot be done if you are pregnant but it is still important that you attend clinic appointments when advised to do so.

 If you have treatment, you will be advised not to have sex for a month.
 You should also not use tampons, go swimming or have a bath.

 For further information, you can read our leaflet